BenLu910/SAS-Projects/README.md

 This is a snippet of the code I ran next to grab supplementary data from related tables:
 ![SAS Merge Step](https://i.imgur.com/95CIy5d.png)

 After I ran both of these data steps I had ALL the information on every defect that was included in the "WHERE" statement.
 I ran this code with batch files periodically on a Windows Virtual Machine to grab new defect data and update defect links every 15 minutes and then stored it on my own SAS/SHARE server.
+[Full SAS code found here](https://github.com/BenLu910/SAS-Projects/blob/master/DefectData.sas)
 ![Update Graphic](https://i.imgur.com/huoLhVm.png)

 I now had access to a data set with ~1.2 million defects that spanned the past 9 years.
 It had records of all the data I would possibly need, such as the defects update history and it's links to other defects.